-The Rare Monkey picture books are illustrated by Jeffrey Mundell and written and solo-published by Joanne Gale.
+The Rare Monkey picture books are illustrated by Jeffrey Mundell and written and solo-published by me, Joanne Gale.

-Our book making adventures started back in 2013.
+Our book making adventure started around 2013.

 How did The Rare Monkey books begin?